The World Is A Disaster, But Everything Is Awesome!

 Theodore Roosevelt

-Being our authentic selves means not hiding or feeling ashamed about the so called “bad” parts of ourselves and our lives.
-If we hide these parts to appear more awesome, we create a false image of ourselves.
-We then look around and see the projected false images of awesomeness from others, while they also hide their own “bad” parts.
+To be our authentic selves requires letting go of hiding or feeling ashamed about our so called “bad” parts.
+If we hide these parts in order to appear more awesome, we create a false image of ourselves.
+We then look around and see the projected false images from others, while they hide their own “bad” parts.
 We feel isolated and alone because we have lost authentic connection with ourselves, as well as with others.

-We do not need to publish, play-up or act out our “bad” parts.
-However, accepting our non-perfection allows us to feel more whole and authentic.
-We can then become more accepting of the non-perfection of the world, as well as the false images projected by others, because we are grounded in our own completeness.
+To be authentic does not mean to publish, play-up or act out our “bad” parts.
+It means allowing ourselves to feel more whole through accepting our non-perfections and complexities.
+We can then accept the imperfections of others, because we are grounded in our own completeness.

 The All Out Negative View – The World Is A Disaster